Cold Spring Tavern

 Although the stagecoach ceased operation back in 1901, Cold Spring Tavern remains a popular spot where locals and tourists from all walks of life are welcomed and offered a hearty meal, a cold drink and a glimpse into the Old West.

-5 thoughts on “Cold Spring Tavern
+5 responses to “Cold Spring Tavern”

-1. Malcolm Robertson
+1. Malcolm Robertson Avatar

 A bit of history.
 Looks great.